groundy

 The transition has practical implications depending on where you sit in the AI stack:

 If you run inference infrastructure, the case for evaluating Rust-based alternatives is strong and evidence-backed.
-Cloudflare’s CPU utilization numbers alone (25% vs 140% for equivalent throughput) represent meaningful cost differences at scale—particularly relevant for edge AI deployments where compute budget is constrained. mistral.rs and Candle are production-ready for teams that can accept a smaller model support surface than vLLM.
+Cloudflare’s CPU utilization numbers alone (25% vs 140% for equivalent throughput) represent meaningful cost differences at scale, particularly relevant for serving setups where compute budget is constrained and cold-start latency forces operators back into warm GPU pools. mistral.rs and Candle are production-ready for teams that can accept a smaller model support surface than vLLM.

 If you build AI pipelines, Polars has effectively become the default recommendation for new Python data pipelines when performance is a concern.
 The Python API is idiomatic; the Rust core is invisible unless you need it.